May Baird

 Matilda Deans "May" Baird, CBE LLD (née Tennent; 14 May 1901 – 16 August 1983) was a Scottish doctor and social pioneer.
-She was a town councillor in Aberdeen, and the first woman to hold the position of Chair of a regional hospital board.
-She was National Governor of the BBC from 1965–1971.
+She was a town councillor in Aberdeen, established the first free family planning there and later was the first woman to hold the position of Chair of a regional hospital board.
+She was National Governor of the BBC from 1965 to 1971.

 Early life and education

 Baird was born in Larkhall on 14 May 1901.
 She was educated at a local school before going on to the Glasgow High School for Girls.
 She studied science and medicine at the University of Glasgow, graduating with a BSc in 1922 and an MBChB in 1924.

 Career

 After leaving university Baird worked as a junior doctor in Glasgow hospitals.
-In 1928 she married Dugald Baird, a gynaecologist and obstetrician.
+In 1928, she married Dugald Baird, a gynaecologist and obstetrician.
 She and her husband moved to Aberdeen in 1936 when he took up the position of Regius Professor of Midwifery.

 Her desire to reduce the hardships experienced by the poor and neglected led her being drawn into public life, and in 1938 she was elected as a Labour Party councillor for Aberdeen Town Council.
 From 1938 to 1954 she was Chair of the Council's Public Health Committee.
+She established the first free family planning clinic in the city.
 In 1947, she was appointed as the first female Chair of the North Eastern Regional Hospital Board, with which she served until 1960.

 In 1951, she served as a member of the Royal Commission on the law of marriage and divorce.

 She was the BBC's National Governor for Scotland 1965−1971.

 She was a member of the Maternity Services Review Committee of the Department of Health.